EliotJanvier/workshop_modular/subject.md

 ## A practical use case
 Lets code a small game using what we learned.
+This game will be very simple: the user can specify a number through the command line when starting the program, and the game will display this number of circles.
+Using the WASD keys, the user will be able to move all the circles on the screen.
+Every object in the game (meaning every circle) will be represented by a 'gameobject'.
+Every functionality of the object is represented by what we call a component: the image (sprite) is a component, and the controller that moves it following the keys of the keyboard is another one.

 In the main, open an SFML window and write its main loop.
 Create the following classes:
 - ```component_t```, a class with a function pointer called update, of type ```void (*)(component_t *, gameobject_t *)```.
 All components should be created with a reference to the renderwindow, and to the array in the main containing all components.
 - ```gameobject_t```, a class with an array of ```component_t``` and a method called ```void update_components(gameobject_t *)```.
 This method should call ```update``` on all components stored in the gameobject.
 Also add a method called ```void add_component(gameobject_t *, component_t *)``` that adds a component to the array of components of the gameobject.